mozzarellaV8/agora-marketplace/MarketSizes.md

 # Number of Fisher Scoring iterations: 13
 ```

+When a poisson regression was fit to monthly counts, the observed and fitted points appeared much smoother - likely a result of the wider time interval and aggregation of counts.

+Below in red are the observed weekly counts; the blue points and line represent the quasipoisson fit from the code above.
+The yellow dash is a linear regression fit with the same variables for comparison.

+Annotations were made to the time intervals based on domain research.
+The main events of interest are the shutdown of Silk Road 2 in October 2014 and the disappearance of Evolution, mid-March 2015.

 ![quasipoisson original](plots/poisson/pop00-annotated.jpg)

+# Piecewise Poisson

 With a piecewise regression, the goal will be to examine how shutdowns of other markets affects listing counts on Agora Market.